fdolsky321/UiPath_Activities/speech_recognition/README.md

 ### Install SpeechRecognition Library
 To be able to use SpeechRecognition library, you have to install this library by using Pip.
 Just open the Command Prompt and run:
 `python -m pip install SpeechRecognition`
 This will automatically install the up-to-date version of SpeechRecognition library.
+The whole documentation for this library is [here](https://github.com/Uberi/speech_recognition/blob/master/reference/library-reference.rst).
+I'm strictly recommend to follow this documentation, as there are many useful information about all functionalities, which are not covered in this documentation.

 ---